Multi-granularity Knowledge Transfer for Continual Reinforcement Learning: Experiments

 \subsection{Competitive Results}

-To evaluate our framework, we compare \ourm{} with other baselines across four challenging tasks that have the same state and action space (Figure \ref{fig: envs}).
-The underlying RL algorithm of all baselines is PPO.
+To evaluate our framework, we compare \ourm{} with other baselines across four challenging tasks that have the same state and action space.
 Each experiment is trained in 5M steps and replicated with five random seeds of environments to ensure reliability.

 \textbf{Overall Performance.} As illustrated in Figure \ref{fig: performance}, the baselines perform well on the first Task.
 However, their performance gets worse progressively as the difficulty of the tasks increases.
 A common trend of performance degradation in the transition between tasks is evident across all methods.
 Specifically, the SG baseline, while effective on the first task, is unable to maintain its performance due to its inherent limitation.
 Other baselines, such as FT, FT-L2, and PackNet, also start strong on the first task but encounter difficulties in the subsequent tasks.
 This phenomenon suggests that a singular shared policy may not be robust enough to handle a sequence of highly varied tasks.
 The balance between policy stability and plasticity is critical, with higher stability often leading to reduced adaptability, as observed in the performance degradation of these baselines.
 In contrast, \ourm{} consistently surpasses the other baselines, showcasing remarkable performance across all tasks.
 Although it is not immune to performance degradation when transitioning between tasks with significant differences, it demonstrates a rapid recovery in performance.
-This can be attributed to its hierarchical structure, which leverages the powerful capabilities of LLM and promotes the transfer of high-level policy knowledge, thereby enhancing the agent's ability to adapt to new and diverse tasks.
+This can be attributed to its multi-granularity structure, which leverages the powerful capabilities of LLM and promotes the transfer of coarse-grained policy knowledge, thereby enhancing the agent's ability to adapt to new and diverse tasks.